satendra-singh-java/gs-cart-checkout-system/README.md

   "totalDiscount": 0.65
   }
   ```
+Important parameters in response jsons are :
+- totalDiscount : this is the total discount applied on the cart.
+- subtotal : this is the total amount before discount.
+- finalAmount : this is the amount finally paid (this price is after discount)
 ### Access service Via UI (Thymeleaf used to return View Pages)
 - To submit request (cart elements)
   - URL :